goldmann/goldmann.pl/blog/2012-11-26-webservices-support-in-jboss-as-in-fedora.md

 title: "Webservices support in JBoss AS in Fedora"
 author: "Marek Goldmann"
 layout: blog
-timestamp: 2012-11-24t14:12:00.10+02:00
+timestamp: 2012-11-26t14:15:00.10+01:00
 tags: [ fedora, java, jboss_as ]
 ---

 <div class="alert alert-info"><h4>Version info</h4>New features mentioned in this post are available in <code>jboss-as-7.1.1-11</code> or newer.</div>

 Until now the webservices support was not available in the [Fedora](http://fedoraproject.org/) packaged JBoss AS.
 The main issue was the lack of [CXF stack](http://cxf.apache.org/) in Fedora.
-It took some time to make it available in RPMfied version since CXF is a pretty big project, with many submodules and pretty nice dependency tree.
+It took some time to make it available in an RPMified version since CXF is a pretty big project, with many submodules and a pretty nice dependency tree.

 Currently in Fedora we have JBoss AS available in version `7.1.1.Final` which requires CXF `2.4.6`.
 This is a pretty old release.
 I decided to **upgrade the CXF stack** to the latest available release from the `2.6.x` series.
-This triggered updating `jbossws-*` stack to newer versions than shipped with JBoss AS `7.1.1.Final`.
-I did some tests and it seems that the components integrate with JBoss AS seamless.
+This triggered updating the `jbossws-*` stack to newer versions than shipped with JBoss AS `7.1.1.Final`.
+I did some tests and it seems that the components integrate with JBoss AS seamlessly.
 Either case please test your application with the new stack and [report any bugs](https://bugzilla.redhat.com/enter_bug.cgi?product=Fedora&component=jboss-as).

 ### Sample application